microsoft/everyonecancode/day1/Github/README.md

 ## Fork Repository

 A Fork is a copy of a repository.
-This is extremely handy, if you want to freely experiment without making any changes to the original project.
+This is extremely handy if you want to freely experiment without making any changes to the original project.

+Now, let's go ahead and fork this repository!

 ![highlighted fork button top right](./images/ForkTheRepository.png)

 ![fork confirmation page](./images/Forked.png)